XML RSS

 A hidden time bomb

-Environmental liability is a hidden time bomb that can wipe out the value of a family business.
-Learn about the defenses and how to prevent it.
 Succession planning leads many family business owners to pass the business on to heirs, place it in a family trust or even to sell the business.
-Unfortunately, what many of these retirees do not realize is that there may be an environmental liability lurking within their business assets.

 Hidden time bomb